kaihuchen/articles/Bugs/index.md

 *DRAFT*

+- *This is a working document that is constantly updated*
+- *Last updated: 2024.02.24*
+- *If you have any input or contribution, please create an issue [HERE](https://github.com/kaihuchen/articles/issues).*

 Many LLMs (Large Language Models) or LMMs (Large Multimodal Models) are deficient in some aspects.
 This is documented below so that an LLM/LMM application designer know what to watch out for.

-If you have any input or contribution, please create an issue [HERE](https://github.com/kaihuchen/articles/issues).

 ## Index of Bugs